clickot/ungoogled-chromium-build/README.md

 1. distro:release (defaults to 'debian:bullseye')
 2. mayjor llvm toolchain version version (defaults to '15')
-3. major node version (defaults to '18') e.g. `./docker-build.sh ubuntu:yammy 16 19`
+3. major node version (defaults to '18')

+example: `./docker-build.sh ubuntu:yammy 16 19`
->Note that users reported compatibility problems when i used ubuntu.
+>Note that users of other distros than ubuntu or debian reported compatibility problems when i used ubuntu as base image for build.
 I therefor recommend to stick to debian base image

 ## packaging
 After building, enter the `package` directory and excute `package.sh`.
 This will create a tar.xz and an AppImage file in the root dir.
 It takes about 2-3 minutes.